pjay79/BarsAppAmplify/README.md

 ## Issues

-- refetchQuery does not work when UserBarsList is empty, requires refetch to load first items, but seems to work thereafter
+- on adding a bar as a favourite, the refetchQuery does not work when UserBarsList is initially empty, the UserBarsList requires an initial refetch to load first items, but seems to work thereafter
+- when deleting bars, if only 1 bar is left in the UserBarsList, and error is thrown with a yellow screen warning on deleting this last item
-- subscription for AllBarsList works intermittently, sometimes refetch required when AllBarsList is empty, disabling remote debugging seems to help, and occasionally getting metro bundler error that may be associated with this ('Error: not opened at WebSocket.send')
+- subscription for AllBarsList works intermittently, sometimes a refetch is required when AllBarsList is empty, disabling remote debugging seems to help, and occasionally getting metro bundler error that may be associated with this ('Error: not opened at WebSocket.send')
 - MapboxGL not working on android

 ## Folder structure: